SirZenith/nvim-cursorline/README.md

 `disable_in_mode` specifies modes where all highlight should be off.
 This is a string pattern used for autocmd, for detail, see `:help ModeChanged` and `:help mode()`.

+`disable_in_filetype` and `disable_in_buftype` should be string or a list of strings, specifies all filetypes/buftypes where you want this plugin to be disabled.

 ## Customize